 “It’s zoned P4 (recreation) and it’s already a working golf course so I’m optimistic,” Brachat said.
 “The space it would go on has been an overflow parking lot for 50 years.”

 However, he was told by Saanich Planning that the Blenkinsop community doesn’t support intensification of non-farm use in the Blenkinsop Valley.

 “We’ve been through this before, trying to add tennis courts at the Saanich Tennis Club but there were too many barriers and road blocks,” Brachat said.

-This project is different than the 2013 attempt to build a series of clay courts on the little used softball diamond beside Cedar Hill Recreation Centre and golf course.
-Saanich council quashed that project in February of 2014 after a backlash.
+This project is different than the 2013 attempt to build a series of clay courts on the little-used softball diamond beside Cedar Hill Recreation Centre and golf course.
+Saanich council quashed that project in February 2014 after a backlash.